The Mitten Activity Bundle

 This simple and repetitive story lends itself beautifully to creating your very own version of the story.
 Come along and I will show you how you can add your own touch to the story and bring it to life for your children.

-* * * No time to read right now? * * * Download the FREE “The Mitten” Story and Activity Bundle now and read it later.
+* * * No time to read right now? * * * Download “The Mitten” Story and Activity Bundle now and read it later.

 Write Your Own Story